dgatf/msrc/README.md

 (4) Teensy LC is not 5v tolerant.
 If using with Castle is preferred Teensy 3.2, which is 5v tolerant
 (5) Arduino Pro Mini and Pololu ATmega328PB requires a USB-TTL programmer for flashing

 ATmega boards at 5v (16Mhz) may not read properly serial port when using ESC serial or GPS as they use 3.3v logic level and Arduino 5v.
 In this case if using 5v it is better without USB (Pro Mini) and/or use software serial.
-If using ATmega board, is preferred ATmega 3.3v (8Mhz) boards
+If using ATmega board, is preferred 3.3v (8Mhz) boards

 ### 1.2 Connections